Anusha-Pandit/HoneyTrap/README.md

-# Cybersecurity Honeypot
+# Cybersecurity HoneyTrap

-A simple cybersecurity honeypot project built with Flask and PostgreSQL.
+A simple cybersecurity honeytrap project built with Flask and PostgreSQL.

 ## Project Overview